quicwg/base-drafts/draft-ietf-quic-transport.md

 as described in Section 5.6 of {{QUIC-TLS}}.

-## Server Connection Migration {#migration-server}
+## Server's Preferred Address {#preferred-address}

 QUIC allows servers to accept connections on one IP address and attempt to transfer these connections to a more preferred address shortly after the handshake.
-This section describes the protocol for migrating a connection to a new server address.
+This section describes the protocol for migrating a connection to a preferred server address.

 Migrating a connection to a new server address mid-connection is left for future work.
 If a client receives packets from a new server address not indicated by the preferred_address transport parameter, the client SHOULD discard these packets.

-### Initiating Connection Migration
+### Communicating A Preferred Address

-A server initiates connection migration by including the preferred_address transport parameter in the TLS handshake.
+A server conveys a preferred address by including the preferred_address transport parameter in the TLS handshake.

 Once the handshake is finished, the client MUST initiate path validation (see
-{{migrate-validate}}) of the server's preferred IP address using the connection ID provided in the preferred_address transport parameter.
+{{migrate-validate}}) of the server's preferred address using the connection ID provided in the preferred_address transport parameter.

 If path validation succeeds, the client SHOULD immediately begin sending all non-probe packets to the new server address using the new connection ID and discontinue use of the old server address.
 If path validation fails, the client MUST continue sending all future packets to the server's original IP address.

 ### Responding to Connection Migration